 After a succession of homes and the acclimation of more curiosities over time, the collection arrived at its current home in 2009.

 The building blends historical remnants in a contemporary shell.
-It’s beautifully laid out and makes great use of every nook and cranny.
+It’s beautifully laid out and makes great use of available space.

 From room to room, experience religious art, stained glass windows, wood carvings and gold trinkets alongside contemporary pieces, modern interpretations and quirky installations.